Detachment (film): Plot

-Henry is later called into the care facility, where Erica has been waiting for him, because his grandfather has become gravely ill.
-Henry's grandfather is scared, as he believes he is responsible for the disquiet in Henry's life, and he feels that he cannot leave him.
-Henry pretends to be Patricia and says that he's done nothing wrong and he can let himself go if he wants to.
-After their visit, Henry and Erica go to the park, where Erica asks about Patricia.
-He details her suicide, the result of an overdose.
+Henry is later called into the care facility, because his grandfather has become gravely ill.
+Henry pretends to be Patricia and reassures him, allowing him to come to peace with dying.
+After the visit, Henry and Erica go to the park, where Henry details Patricia's suicide.
 He also implies that his grandfather had sexually abused Patricia, but says that he never felt unsafe around either of them.

-The next day at school, Meredith shows Henry an artwork that she made for him.
-She opens up about her struggles and becomes visibly upset, Henry tries to comfort her.
-She hugs him and asks Henry to console her.
-Sarah walks in on them (causing Meredith to run away) and expresses her concern that Henry was acting inappropriately towards Meredith.
-Henry insists that he was just comforting her.
-However, becoming so horrified by even the mention of committing such acts himself, Henry panics and is overcome by memories of his mother and grandfather.
+Back at school, Meredith shows Henry an artwork that she made for him.
+She opens up about her struggles and becomes visibly upset, hugging Henry and asking him to console her.
+Sarah walks in on them, causing Meredith to run away, and she accuses Henry of touching Meredith inappropriately.
+Henry insists that he was just comforting her, but the accusation leads to a surge of memories about his grandfather and mother.
+He's overcome by panic, and quickly leaves.

-Later that day, Henry is informed that his grandfather has died.
-Feeling overwhelmed after all that's happened, Henry informs Erica he can no longer take care of her, and has social services take her to a foster home.
-She becomes very distraught, begging him to let her stay, but he reluctantly maintains his stance.
+Later that day, Henry is informed of his grandfather's death.
+Feeling overwhelmed after all that's happened, Henry tells Erica he can no longer take care of her, and has social services take her to a foster home.
+She pleads with Henry to let her stay, but he reluctantly maintains his stance.

-The next day at school, Meredith has set up a cupcake stall.
-Henry goes to talk to her about the day before, still trying to console her, but she seems reluctant to talk to him.
-She then eats a cupcake that she poisoned, ending her life.

-Later, he decides to go visit Erica in the foster care facility.
+As Henry's assignment comes to an end, his students show their appreciation for his work.
+During a break, Henry tries to apologise to Meredith for what happened earlier, but she quickly dismisses the matter.
+She then intentionally eats a cupcake that she poisoned, ending her life.
+Her death leads Henry into a state of reflection, and he decides to go visit Erica in the foster care facility for the first time since they were separated.
 She euphorically embraces him.

-On his last day of teaching, Henry reads to the class The Fall of the House of Usher by Edgar Allan Poe.
+On his last day of teaching, Henry reads to the class the short story "The Fall of the House of Usher" (1839) by Edgar Allan Poe.